|

 mechanical engineering and played on the Tartans

-quarterback, a halfback, a kicker, and on defense.
+football team as a quarterback, a halfback, a kicker,

-Tartans finished with a 7-1 regular season record and
+finished 1938 with a 7-1 regular season record and

 ranked sixth in the final AP Poll.
 Carnegie Tech was